Ayush495/kaggle-classification/README.md

 # Kaggle - Classification

-"Those who cannot remember the past are condemned to repeat it." -- George Santayana
+"Those who cannot remember the past are condemned to repeat it....." -- George Santayana

 This is a compiled list of Kaggle competitions and their winning solutions for [classification](https://en.wikipedia.org/wiki/Statistical_classification) problems.